FlowWest/wqxWeb/README.md

 ## Details

-Currently the R packag wraps a python package `wqxtools` with mirror functions that allow the R interface.
+Currently the R package wraps a python package `wqxtools` with mirror functions that allow the R interface.